 Regarding GE crops production benefits, a study on "How can specific market demand for non-GM maize affect the profitability of Bt and conventional maize?
-A case study for the middle Ebro Valley, Spain" published in 2012 by the Spanish Journal to Agricultural Science, a publication managed by INIA (Spanish Public Agricultural Research Institute), concluded that the use of Bt corn in Spain increases farmers' partial gross margins by 95 Euros per hectare on average.
+A case study for the middle Ebro Valley, Spain" published in 2012 by the Spanish Journal to Agricultural Science, a publication managed by INIA (Spanish Public Agricultural Research Institute), concluded that the use of Bt corn in Spain increases farmers' partial gross margins 4by 95 Euros per hectare on average.

-Another study published in November 2013, entitled "15 years of Bt maize cultivation in Spain: Economic, social and environmental benefits" and founded by the Antama Fundation, highlighted how the cultivation of Bt corn in Spain since has reduced total corn imports by more than 853,000 MT.
+Another study published in November 2016, entitled "Bt maize cultivation in Spain: Economic, social and environmental benefits (1998-2015)" and founded by the Antama Fundation5, highlighted how the cultivation of Bt corn in Spain since has reduced total corn imports by more than 853,000 MT.

 A study entitled Genetically Modified Soy: an irreplaceable raw material in the EU.
 Assessment of Alternatives and Economic impact on the Spanish Feed and livestock farming sector, by Francisco J. Areal.
 University of Reading (United Kingdom) concludes that soybean products are key for feed production given its high protein content and its high protein price competitiveness.
 Genetically engineered soybean and products imports to Spain during the period 2000-2014 has meant 55,000 million euros in savings when compared to the alternative of importing conventional soybean and products during the same period.
-According to this study, the replacement of GE soybean products by
+According to this study, the replacement of GE soybean products by conventional soybean products would mean a price increase of soybeans and soybean meal by 291% and 301%, respectively.